rezonant/sequeldash/README.md

 For instance, inline editing can be dangerous in PMA.
 Sequeldash **stages** inline edits, so you can commit one or all rows simultaneously.

-For example, SequelDash has inline editing, but changes made inline are never immediately saved to the database.
-Instead changes are "staged", allowing the user to save changes when they are ready-- and not a moment sooner.

 For now, only MySQL is supported, but the tool is being built to support multiple DBMSes eventually.

 Installation Prerequisites